More information about Traffic Regulation Orders

 - Preserving or improving amenities of the area through which the road runs;

-- For any of the purpose specified in paragraphs (a) to (c) of the Environment Act 1995 in relation
+- For any of the purpose specified in paragraphs (a) to (c) of the Environment Act 1995 in relation to air quality;

 - allowing potential objectors 21 days to make representations;

-- holding a public inquiry if the TRO would prohibit loading or unloading of vehicles (i) at all times, (ii) before 07.00 hours, (iii) between 10.00 and 16.00; or (iv) after 19.00, or if the passage of public service vehicles would be restricted.
+- holding a public inquiry if the Order would prohibit loading or unloading of vehicles (i) at all times, (ii) before 07.00 hours, (iii) between 10.00 and 16.00; or (iv) after 19.00, or if the passage of public service vehicles would be restricted.
 (The authority may opt to hold a public inquiry in other circumstances).

-Who may object to a TRO?
+Who may object to an Order?

-What must be done once an order is made?
+What must be done once an Order is made?

-Once an order is made, the regulations require (amongst other things) that:
+Once an Order is made, the regulations require (amongst other things) that:

 - a notice to that effect be published in a local newspaper;